dylang/observatory/README.md

 * cli-color, used for coloring text and moving the cursor.
 It does not modify the `string` prototype and supports moving the cursor around.
 Feel free to use any coloring library to color the text.

 ## Release History
+* 20 October 2013 - 0.1.0 - Some cleanup thanks to @nickheiner, new write method.
 * 15 October 2013 - 0.0.1 - First version

 ## License